devexperts/grading-system/Levels_Engineers/E2 Junior.md

 - Ability to accept feedback.

 ## :no_entry: Behavior to avoid
-- Lack of self-motivation,
+- Demonstrating a lack of self-motivation,
-- Being ok with poor code quality,
+- Accepting poor code quality as satisfactory,
-- Сomplete lack of independence.
+- Displaying a complete lack of independence in problem-solving.

 ## Hard skills
 Technical Development Roadmap